 When a purchase is first submitted by a customer, we start by checking with the customer’s bank to see if the payment method is legitimate and has sufficient funds to pay for your product or service.
 If the customer's bank approves, the transaction will be given an Authorized status.
 An authorization puts a hold on the funds in the customer’s account, but doesn’t remove any funds just yet.

 Eventually, authorizations will expire.
 In order to collect funds, a transaction needs to be submitted for settlement – which happens by default when creating transactions via the Control Panel.
-Transactions with the Submitted for Settlement status indicate that the process of removing money from the customer's account has been initiated.
+Transactions with the Submitted for Settlement status (also known in the payments industry as captured or capturing) indicate that the process of removing money from the customer's account has been initiated.

 In most cases, you’ll want to submit a transaction for settlement at the same time that you authorize the payment.
 Some merchants that ship physical goods wait to submit for settlement until after the product has shipped in order to reduce chargebacks.
 Learn more about extended authorizations.